AlexxIT/SonoffLAN/README.md

 [![Component review from DrZzs](https://img.youtube.com/vi/QD1K7s01cak/0.jpg)](https://www.youtube.com/watch?v=QD1K7s01cak?t=284)

+**Entity RF Buttons or RF Sensors are not created automatically!**

 Component will create only one entity per RF Bridge - `remote.sonoff_1000abcdefg`.
-Entity RF Buttons or RF Sensors are not created!

 You can receive signals from RF Buttons and RF Sensors through an event `sonoff.remote`.
 And send signals using the service `remote.send_command`.